 Even before they completely degrade, tiny bits of plastic find their way into the digestive tract of fish and seabirds.
 They cause blockages, ulcers, starvation, and eventually death.
 Plastic waste can also entangle wildlife, resulting in loss of mobility, injuries, and death.
 Ingesting plastic can also impair the reproductive capacity of ocean wildlife.

-Around 700 species of organisms such as turtles, whales, seabirds, fish, and mammals have ingested or become entangled in or with plastic debris5.
+Around 700 species of organisms, such as turtles, whales, seabirds, fish, and mammals, have ingested or become entangled in or with plastic debris.

 The floating microplastics also promote the spread of harmful marine bacteria and invasive organisms, disrupting the marine ecosystem's stability.

 Indiscriminate disposal of plastic bottles in developing countries without a sophisticated waste disposal system can aggravate flooding events.
 This happens when plastic bottles end up in the sewage or drainage system and create a blockage.
 Blocked drainage causes many other problems as wastewater accumulates and breeds disease-causing viruses.
 It also causes air pollution and an unpleasant odor.

 PET is durable, but durability is one of its significant problems.
 A plastic water bottle can last for at least 450 years before it completely disintegrates.
 Because of its resistance to degradation, a plastic bottle will take up valuable space in landfills for years.

-Landfills are not infinite and can fill up quickly if we continue to send large volumes of non-biodegradable items like the plastic bottle there.
+Landfills are not infinite and can fill up quickly if we continue to send large volumes of non-biodegradable items like plastic bottles there.

 Perhaps the worst thing about plastic pollution on land is the tendency of waste plastic to migrate to the ocean.

 When we eat fish, microplastics are swallowed and introduced into the human food chain.
 The average person is exposed to microplastics through water, air, and food throughout the entire year.
 The toxic nature of microplastics makes them carcinogenic.
 That places the well-being of people who consume fish at risk.